kenzic/qix-cli/README.md

 # qix

 CLI for managing bash scripts.
-Add, link, list, and run scripts from a single place (`~/.qix/scripts`) with optional metadata and shell completion.
+Add, link, list, and run scripts from a single place (`~/.qix/scripts`), author new scripts with an agentic CLI (`qix make`), optional metadata, and shell completion.

 ```
                                                    ░░░